wafaajaunnoo/solving-a-CSP/problem-formulation.md

 3. Knowledge representation (provide detailed information about the problem and define all possible techniques).
 4. Problem-solving (selection of best technique(s)).
 -->
 I start this section by defining a _problemName_.
-I follow with the simplification of the different levels of the complexity, which I define as the *constraints* and *objectives*.
+I follow with the simplification of the different levels of complexity, which I define as the *constraints* and *objectives*.
 Later, I argue the rationale behind my choice to solve the _problemName_ with the _algorithmName_ [hereafter: ASDF].

-## 2.1 The Travelling Salesman Problem
+## 2.1 The Logic-Based Sudoku Puzzle
-* Brief overview of the problem

-### Context:
-In particular, I outline a scenario to show the implementation of XYZ in the real world.

-_insert problem scenario_

-### TSP Formulation
-For simplicity, I formulate the following ABC:

-_insert problem formulation_
+A common logic-based problem called Sudoku calls for the placement of numbers in a 9x9 grid so that each column, each row, and each of the nine 3x3 sub-grids has all digits from 1 to 9.
+The Sudoku can have several layers of complexity, as more constraints are added to the puzzle.

 ## 2.2 Problem Complexity